MartimJales/AI-Chess/README.md

 # AI-Chess
-Project to build an chess engine
+Project to build a chess engine

+# TO-DO

+1. Check color turn in human play
+2. Make minimax
+3. Check if is game over